aristocratos/btop4win/README.md

 There are 2 packages to choose from in the releases: btop4win and btop4win-OHMR.

-* btop4win
+* btop4win:

     Has no support for GPU monitoring, CPU temperature monitoring and does not have accurate CPU clock monitoring.
 But it does not require admin rights to run.

-* btop4win-OHMR
+* btop4win-OHMR:

-Has full GPU monitoring, etc. using a modified version of [Open Hardware Monitor Report ([source](https://github.com/aristocratos/openhardwaremonitor)).
+    Has full GPU monitoring, etc. using a modified version of Open Hardware Monitor Report included in the package, ([source](https://github.com/aristocratos/openhardwaremonitor)).

     It does however requires admin rights to run.

     It currently works by messaging by a text file which isn't ideal.

-Ideas and code contributions for optimizing the communication between the C# code and the C++ code are very welcome!
+    Ideas and code contributions for optimizing the communication between the C# code of Open Hardware Monitor Report and the C++ code of btop4win are very welcome!

 ##### 27 Mars 2022